DevExpress/testcafe-studio-docs/documentation/user-interface/explorer-panel.md

 IMAGE

-### Converting Tests to JavaScript
+### Converting Fixtures to JavaScript

-To convert a recorded test to JavaScript, invoke the context menu for the test and select **Convert to JavaScript**.
+To convert a fixture with recorded tests to JavaScript, invoke the context menu for the fixture and select **Convert to JavaScript**.
 The **Convert to JavaScript** dialog appears.
-Specify the test file name and extension and click **Create**.
+Specify the test file name and extension, then click **Create**.

 ![Convert to JavaScript Code Dialog](../../images/working-with-testcafe-studio/converted-tests.png)